 That is all.
 It's your time to use Apple Music in GarageBand.
 Hope you enjoy creating hit songs on GarageBand.

-You can mix multiples audio effects songs easily with different formats.
-No matter with the instrument or not, you won't encounter any problem of creating and sharing human-sounding tracks.
+You can mix multiple audio effects songs with different formats.
+No matter with the instrument or not, you can create and share human-sounding tracks with ease.

-If you are an Apple fan, you should definitely give the GarageBand a try.
-It is easy to learn, play, record your hits like a pro especially with the Touch Bar features of Macbook Pro.
+If you are an Apple fan, you should give the GarageBand a try.
+It is easy to learn, play, and record your hits like a pro, especially with the Touch Bar features of the MacBook Pro.
 And the shape-shifting controls make it easy for you to tweak the sounds.